sigpwny/ctfd-discord-webhook-plugin/README.md

 # ctfd-discord-webhook-plugin

+Discord webhook plugin for CTFd to announce challenge solves!
+Can be configured with a custom message, and a limit to only announce the first N solves.

 ## Setup
 1. Clone this repo into a folder in the plugin folder of your CTFd
 2. Create a new Webhook in your discord server